Sightseeing & Accommodation north of Inverness

 Dolphin Trips Avoch provide daily boat trips in the summer from Avoch harbour.
 Telephone 01381 622383 or 07779 833951.

 Famous place for spotting the Moray Firth dolphins from the shore.
 On the opposite side of the firth is the historic military base of Fort George.
-Also home of the Fortrose & Rosemarkie Golf Club.
+To ease parking for the large number of visitors attracted by the dolphins, there is a shuttle bus service running in a loop from Rosemarkie to Fortrose and Chanonry Point from Easter to end August 2018.
+The Fortrose & Rosemarkie Golf Club is also set around Chanonry Point.

 FORTROSE (14 miles from Inverness)